Which objects do you identify with, and how strongly does your sense of self depend on them?

 Increase your awareness of how objects and possessions enhance your sense of self with these exercises:

-1. Make a list of several items that you identify with (ie: that reveal who you are and which help you express yourself, whether to yourself or to others).
+- Make a list of several items that you identify with (ie: that reveal who you are and which help you express yourself, whether to yourself or to others).
 Write a sentence for each one explaining what it says about you.
-Example: my expensive car shows that I care about quality and can afford the best.

-3. If you identify strongly with a particular object or possession, find out who you are without it.
-Don't bring it with you when you go out.
-Don't bring it up in conversation.
+Example: observe how you and/or others react to or interact with your car/ phone/ etc, and how other people handle such things differently.
+Don’t judge, just observe. - If you identify strongly with a particular object or possession, find out who you are without it.
+Don’t bring it with you when you go out.
+Don’t bring it up in conversation.
 What happens?
 Do you replace it with some other object/possession, or does this help you increase awareness of more inherent traits?
 After trying this for at least a day, write a page about your experience and share it with someone you trust.